-Keeping chickens and poultry is allowed within urban areas in Eurobodalla Shire, but you need to comply with the provisions of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (SEPP) and the Local Government Act 1993.
+You can keep chickens and poultry within urban areas in Eurobodalla Shire.
+You will however need to follow the provisions of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (SEPP) and the Local Government Act 1993.

-- for housing on land (other than land zoned within Zone R5), no more than five (5) fowl/poultry and no roosters
+- for housing on land (other than land zoned within Zone R5), no more than 5 fowl/poultry and no roosters

-- for housing on land within Zone R5, no more than ten (10) fowl/poultry
+- for housing on land within Zone R5, no more than 10 fowl/poultry

 - fowl/poultry housing is to be located in the rear yard, with a floor area of less than 15m2

 - the housing be located at least 3 metres from each lot boundary